Solar Resource Loss¶

 The calculation works as follows:

-- Get IrradiancePOA and ModuleTemp from simple weather stations of each SPE and calculate the average values.
+Data Acquisition: Get IrradiancePOA from simple weather stations associated with the SPE and calculate the average values across all stations.

 Database Requirements¶